Value your car

 How India compares to other markets

-In the US, buyers use CARFAX — a database built over four decades from insurers, state Departments of Motor Vehicles (DMVs), and repair networks, consolidating service records, accidents, and ownership into one report.
+In the US, buyers use CARFAX — a database built over four decades from insurers, state Departments of Motor Vehicles (DMVs), and repair networks.
 In the UK, HPI Check has been the standard for over 30 years.
 Across Europe more broadly, CarVertical covers vehicle histories across 47 countries.
-In Japan, dealer auction grading sheets are near-mandatory, creating structured transparency at the point of sale.
+In Japan, dealer auction grading sheets are near-mandatory.

 India does not yet have a single equivalent.
 The checks exist — they are spread across VAHAN, OEM service networks, and physical inspection.
 Until a unified system emerges, this guide is the process.